Adam Benjamin Jr.: United States House of Representatives

 Benjamin served in the 95th, 96th, and 97th Congresses from 1977 until his death in 1982.
 Benjamin sat on the House Appropriations Committee, and served as the chairman of the House Appropriations Subcommittee on Transportation, aiding Northwest Indiana with projects such as improved Amtrak facilities, new South Shore Railroad commuter cars, and funding for an I-94 interchange to provide access to the Indiana Dunes National Lakeshore as well as improvements in Gary's bus system and municipal airport.
 In addition, Benjamin chaired the executive committee of the Congressional Steel Caucus, a bi-partisan coalition of congressman that promotes the health and stability of the domestic steel industry.
 To encourage the Calumet Region's economic recovery, Benjamin worked to establish the Calumet Forum, with representatives of labor, industry, banking, publishing, education, politics, transportation, and the religious community seeking to promote the economic resurgence and development of the Region.
 Regarding the importance of the Forum, Benjamin commented, "I've put myself on the line for this ...
 I've got to do it.
 It just has to be done."

 Benjamin continued to gain a reputation for hard work, dedication, effectiveness, and loyalty among both his colleagues and his constituents.
 He retained his seat in the 1978 and 1980 elections, and was seeking a fourth congressional term in 1982.
 However, on September 7, 1982, he was found dead in his Washington apartment, aged 47; the cause was arteriosclerosis.
 He is buried in Merrillville, Indiana's Calumet Park Cemetery.

-The Adam Benjamin Metro Center in downtown Gary, Indiana and the Veterans Affairs clinic in Crown Point, Indiana, are named in his honor.
+Gary Metro Center in downtown Gary, Indiana and the Veterans Affairs clinic in Crown Point, Indiana, are named in his honor.
 Indiana State Road 51 in Hobart, Indiana is signed as the Adam Benjamin Highway.